tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-movies-and-tv-shows.md

 that allows you to make Anki cards while watching movies and TV shows in your target language.

-Mpvacious can update Anki cards you add with Yomichan by filling the audio and screenshot fields.
+Mpvacious can update Anki cards you add with Rikaitan by filling the audio and screenshot fields.
 Here is a [video demonstration](https://redirect.invidious.io/watch?v=vU85ramvyo4):